-Students use Excel to graph and analyze Vostok Ice core data (more info) (160,000 years of Ice core data from Vostok Station).
+Students use Excel to graph and analyze Vostok Ice core data ( This site may be offline. ) (160,000 years of Ice core data from Vostok Station).
 Data includes ice age, ice depth, carbon dioxide, methane, dust, and deuterium isotope relative abundance (dD).
 Students use the equation:

 Temperature (deg-C)=-55.5+(dD + 440)/6 to infer temperatures from dD.

 This is a complete activity that requires a working knowledge of Excel (see teaching notes and tips).

 - Learn about ice cores and what they can tell us about past atmospheric conditions.

 - Learn about past atmospheric concentrations of CO2 and CH4.